Artists in residence,

 Biography

-Pejvak is a collective between Felix Kalmenson and Rouzbeh Akhbari, formed in 2014.
+Pejvak is a collective formed in 2014 by Felix Kalmenson and Rouzbeh Akhbari.
 Felix Kalmenson was born in 1987 in Saint Petersburg.
 He lives and works in Tbilisi, Georgia.
-Rouzbeh Akhbari was born in Teheran in 1992.
+Rouzbeh Akhbari was born in 1992 in Tehran.
 He lives and works in Lisbon.
-Thanks to their multivalent, intuitive approach to research and life, they find themselves entangled with collaborators, histories and geographies all their own.
+Through their multifaceted and intuitive approach to research and life, they find themselves intertwined with collaborators, histories, and geographies that resonate with their own.

 Their works has been exhibited in institutions including MAC VAL (France, 2023), Van Abbemuseum (Netherlands, 2022), M HKA (Belgium, 2021) and Si Shang Art Museum (China, 2023).
 They won the Prix George at Internationale Kurzfilmtage Winterthur (Switzerland, 2020).